z3rodol/ZipSlip-Automated/README.md

 # ZipSlip-Automated
-When I was building HackTheBox's Certificate machine, I came across a website vulnerable to this attack.
+When I was doing HackTheBox's Certificate machine, I came across a website vulnerable to this attack.
 I wanted to do it manually.
 But I realized it wasn't that easy to do.
 That's where I came up with the idea for this little script to automate this attack.

 # Usage